Skip to main content

 • The lift arrived at the crane operator’s yard on time

-• The operator actually received it
+• The operator received it

 • The equipment stayed dedicated to the HVAC install